-On January 12, 2020, the Company entered into a research collaboration and exclusive worldwide license agreement whereby the Company will license gene-editing technology from Cellectis S.A. ("Cellectis"), a clinical-stage biopharmaceutical company, to develop TIL therapies that have been genetically edited.
-Financial terms of the license include development, regulatory and sales milestone payments from the Company to Cellectis, as well as royalty payments based on net sales of TALEN-modified TIL products.
-The Company recorded costs associated with agreements with Cellectis of \$0.1 million for the three months ended September 30, 2021 and 2020, respectively, as research and development expenses.
+On December 31, 2019, the Company entered into a research collaboration and exclusive worldwide license agreement whereby the Company will license gene-editing technology from Cellectis S.A. ("Cellectis"), a clinical-stage biopharmaceutical company, to develop TIL therapies that have been genetically edited.
+Financial terms of the license include development, regulatory and sales milestone payments from the Company to Cellectis, as well as royalty payments based on net sales of TALEN®-modified TIL products.
+The Company recorded costs associated with the license agreement with Cellectis of \$0.1 million for each of the three months ended March 31, 2022 and 2021, respectively, as research and development expense.